 Running a practice has been a very rewarding experience.
 Every day I look forward to coming in to do our best for the wonderful pets our clients have entrusted to our care.

-I grew up in Maryland (being part of a Navy family meant I also spent years in other places including England).
-I earned my B.S. from Johns Hopkins University in Baltimore, Maryland.
-My first career was as a human critical care nurse.
-I decided to pursue a career in veterinary medicine after I was inspired by volunteering with a variety of animals at rescue hospitals (cats, dogs, rabbits, dolphins and sea lions)!
+I was born in San Diego, but grew up mostly in Maryland (being part of a Navy family meant I also spent years in other places including England).
+I earned my B.S. from Johns Hopkins University School of Nursing in Baltimore, Maryland.
+My first career was as a human critical care nurse, including international experience (again in England).
+I decided to pursue a career in veterinary medicine after I was inspired by volunteering with a variety of animals at rescue hospitals (cats, dogs, rabbits, dolphins and sea lions!)
 I graduated from Virginia-Maryland Regional College of Veterinary Medicine in Blacksburg, Virginia in 2007.
 When I was in school, I first came to Portland for an externship at the Oregon Zoo.
-Since graduation, I’ve been an associate veterinarian at Adobe Animal Hospital in Los Altos, CA, a small animal and exotics practice.
-I enjoyed working with patients and their families to maximize health, and provide state of the art medical or surgical care when needed.
-I also worked part-time at The Marine Mammal Center in Sausalito, CA, which is one of the largest marine mammal rehab hospitals in the world.
-The Center is also involved in the initiative to conserve the critically endangered Hawaiian monk seal, which I am still a part of.
+During my career, I’ve worked in small animal and exotics practice; caring for dogs, cats, rabbits, and pet rats (and also some occasional reptile and goat work).
+I worked part-time at The Marine Mammal Center, one of the largest marine mammal hospitals in the world.
+I try to stay involved with seal and sea lion health projects on the Pacific Coast.
 In my free time I enjoy snowboarding, hiking, biking and traveling with my husband, as well as kayaking and swimming with my rescue dog Rio.
-I am so happy to be back in Portland, and I’m excited to be here to provide high quality compassionate veterinary care for Portland’s pets!
+I am happy to be in Portland, and I’m glad for the opportunity to provide high quality compassionate veterinary care for Portland’s pets!

 At home I live with my husband, my amazing little Chihuahua mix, three wonderful cats and a very soft mini rex rabbit.
 I can't wait to meet you and your pets!